gvwilson/thirdbit/src/fiction/cloudherd/index.md

 "Do you think I should put new buttons on my coat?"
 Sensy asked.

 Noxy glanced at her.
 "Why?
-Are those ones coming loose?"
+Are those ones loose?"
-She had been trying for an hour to think of a way to broach the subject of their mutual friend Rash, who was the only boy their age in the village.
+She had been trying for an hour to think of a way to broach the subject of their mutual friend Rash.

 "No, they're just kind of plain."
 Sensy looked down at her bulky camelskin coat critically.